chasefulks/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using _sessions_? sessions provide the ability to affix state to http by leveraging the session id and tying it to cookies for individual users.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. hashes and validates user passwords

-1. What does bcrypt do to slow down attackers?
+1. What does bcrypt do to slow down attackers? it hashes random or defined strings making unauthorized access exceedingly timely and unatractive.

 1. What are the three parts of the JSON Web Token?
+    header: token type

+    the payload which carries the bulk of the jwt or jwt claims that holds information about tokens and what we want to transmit.

+    the signature: made up of the header payload and secret. secret is the signature held by server. this way the server can verrify existing tokens and sign new ones.

 ## Project Set Up